christopher-ward/SCIP-Accessibility/index.md

 ## Introduction
 Leading production of your site with an accessibility first mindset creates a more richly and empathically functional end user experience overall.
 Continuously working to improve web accessibility is ultimately a way to ensure that as many people as possible are able to visit your site, no matter the physical or cognitive hurdle they may be experiencing.

 The idea that the overall accessibility of a website is the responsibility of the developer creating the website was something that hadn't initially occurred to me when first learning to code them.
-I was unaware of the needs of many users that are often overlooked.
-I was also unaware that these are ongoing issues.
+I was unaware that the needs of many users are often overlooked, and that this is an ongoing issue in web development.
 This drove a curiosity in me to learn more.
 After I started considering more and more about accessibility in my projects, planning projects with accessibility at the forefront has become easier and easier, and also rewarding.
 With ever increasing accessibility, comes richer functionality and smoother experience in the website.
 Also knowing that fewer roadblocks are left in place with each new accessibility minded endeavor and each new skill learned, leaves a more satisfying and complete feeling to the process of creating these digital spaces.

 My aim with this document is to help shed some light on how to approach a project with an accessibility first mindset.
-And, at the very least, equip the reader with the tools to be able to approach any webpage, in particular the SciComm Identities Project website, and be able to evaluate it efficiently and effectively.
+And, at the very least, equip the reader with the tools to be able to approach any webpage, in particular the SciComm Identities Project (SCIP) website, and be able to evaluate it efficiently and effectively.
 I understand that the reader is most likely not going to be a programmer or professional web developer, but it is my hope that they are able to be effective at creating considerate and inclusive websites, nonetheless, with the help of this guide.
 And if it fuels curiosity for further learning, that's awesome!

 To begin, a list is presented to outline general steps that can be taken to consider the accessibility of a webpage.
 They don't necessarily need to be in this order, this is just one approach.